Memorial Testing Policy

-- (High risk) – Poses immediate hazard and should be made by safe by appropriate means i.e. Stake and band, Pocketed or Laid Down (last resort).
-Kerbsets to be laid within the grave space.
+- Category Red (High risk) – Poses immediate danger and should be made safe by appropriate means.

-- (Medium risk) – No immediate hazard, however due to concerns about a longer-term stability, requires re-inspection within twelve months.
+- Category Amber (Medium risk) – No immediate danger, however due to concerns about a longer-term hazard, requires re-inspection within twelve months.

-- (Low risk) – Good condition, no attention required and re inspect in 5 years.
+- Category Green (Low risk) – Good condition, no attention required and re inspect in 5 years.

-After this, the information is passed to the Cemeteries Office for contact to be made with the Grave Owner.
-All inspection details will be entered into the Council’s Cemeteries database.
+Once the appropriate measure has been implemented, the information is passed to the cemeteries office for contact to be made with the grave owner.
+All inspection details will be entered into the Council’s cemeteries database.

-Where a memorial has been identified as being unsafe and action taken to remove the immediate risk, the following actions as a minimum will be taken:
+Where a memorial has been identified as being unsafe (red), and action is taken by the Council to limit the safety risk, the following process is implemented:

-- Owners will need to arrange the necessary remedial work with a memorial mason, for which the mason is likely to charge a fee.
-The Cemeteries officer can supply a list of memorial masons.
-All works must be carried out by a BRAMM registered mason and to BS8415 standards, and applied for through the Council’s Memorial application Process.
+- Action by grave owners - Owners will need to arrange the necessary remedial work with a memorial mason, for which the mason is likely to charge a fee.
+The cemeteries officer can supply a list of memorial masons.
+All works must be carried out by a BRAMM registered mason and to BS8415 standards.

-- Where a grave owner cannot be traced or the grave is over 30 years old, and it is felt that the memorial is of historic significance or its maintenance is important to preserve the character or ambience of the Cemetery, the Council may consider carrying out the repairs subject to funds being available as opposed to simply making safe.
-Any repairs would need to be sanctioned by the appropriate Cabinet Member of the Council.
+Where a grave owner cannot be traced and it is felt that the memorial is of historic significance or its maintenance is important to preserve the character or ambience of the cemetery, the Council may consider carrying out the repairs subject to funds being available.

-Only Memorial Masons registered with the British Register of Accredited Memorial Masons (BRAMM) may submit an application to undertake any memorial works in the Cemetery.
-Persons wishing to carry out any memorial works must satisfy themselves that the memorial masons they engage are BRAMM registered.
+Only memorial masons registered with the British Register of Accredited Memorial Masons (BRAMM) may submit an application to undertake any memorial works in the cemetery.
+Persons wishing to carry out any memorial works must satisfy themselves that the memorial masons they engage with are BRAMM registered.